tangowhisky37/Elecfreaks-Electronics-Kit/docs/iotbit.md

 # Introduction
 ---

-- IOT:bit is an expansion board based on IoT for micro:bit.
+- IoT:bit is an expansion board based on IoT for micro:bit.
 It uses ESP8266 as WIFI expansion board and serial port to communicate with micro:bit.
 It also has extended all available IO port of the micro:bit which is leaded by GVS and you can extent various 3V E-blocks as LED, photosensitive and servo by using it.
 At the same time, the IOT:bit with an on-board buzzer for outside sound and an on-board RTC clock for timing without power supply.
 Let's creating your own IoT by makecode!

  ![](https://i.imgur.com/NGKCsKq.jpg)